jhavatar/RickAndMortyInterviewCoding/README.md

 - Offline storage

 ## My implementation
 Everything in the first commit was done in 2 hours.
-Later commits are just the remaining, mentioned optional features added with no time constraints.
+Later commits are just the remaining, listed optional features added with no time constraints.

+Note, if this was a real app with no time constraint the code would be considerably "cleaner" e.g. only interfaces visible between layers.